brisalchert/ai-text-classification/README.md

 ## Testing

-With the model complete, we can test its performance using a separate dataset to evaluate how well it learned the important characteristics of AI-generated text that distinguish it from human-written text.
-At the end of training, the model's vocabulary, state dictionary, and parameters are saved to files for loading during testing. `model-test.py` loads these values and defines a function for predicting the class of new input using the model.
-The entire testing dataset is passed through the model, yielding a final accuracy value corresponding to the percentage of samples that were correctly classified.
-The testing accuracy acts as a final evaluation of the model's performance, which helps with determining the effectiveness of attempts to tune the model.
-We also plot the ROC curve for the testing data to use as another evaluation metric.
+With the model complete, we can test its performance to evaluate how well it learned the important characteristics of AI-generated text that distinguish it from human-written text.
+The testing split is passed through the model, yielding an ROC score representing the overall performance of the model on unseen data.
+We also plot the ROC curve to visualize the true positive rate and false positive rate for different decision thresholds.

+At the end of the main script, the model's state dictionary and parameters are saved to files for loading during testing. `model-test.py` loads these values and defines a function for predicting the class of new input using the model.
+The secondary testing dataset is passed through the model, yielding an accuracy value and ROC score for the new data.
+This testing accuracy acts as a final evaluation of the model's performance, which helps with determining the effectiveness of attempts to tune the model.

 ![image](https://github.com/user-attachments/assets/eb015f2b-6cc0-4b5a-8d61-50c88c274bb6)